Maikxx/real-time-web-1819/README.md

 I think that I can make something work with this API by polling a few times a second to simulate fully real-time data.

+## Todo

+* Implement client-side rendering of the join groups page.
+* Implement joining groups.
+* Implemnent login and signup.
+* Get all the available cryptocurrencies from the API to list on the create a group page.

 ## License

 This repository is licensed as [MIT](LICENSE) by [Maikel van Veen](https://github.com/maikxx).